robbie-cahill/tunnelmole-client/README.md

 - Share it with anyone over the internet such as a friend, colleague or client to show off your work

 ### Installing Tunnelmole
-If you want to start using Tunnelmole right away without building it from source, the easiest method is to install the pre-built binary for your platform.
-Alternatively,
+If you want to start using Tunnelmole right away without building it from source or installing anything else, the easiest method is to install the pre-built binary for your platform as these have no external dependencies.

+If you have NodeJS installed, you can also install with NPM (`npm install -g tunnelmole`).

 #### Linux
 Copy and paste the following into a terminal